Where the Locals Go In Cologne

 Α bar in a ‘shared apartment’

-Wohngemeinschaft literally means shared apartment, and this hostel bar is modeled after an international common living area complete with 16 different rooms.
-With its fair prices, cool ambience, live music nights, travel presentations and language exchange evenings, it not only attracts open-minded and social travelers, but also a lot of locals!
+If you’re planning to stay in Cologne overnight, consider staying at this hostel-bar.
+Wohngemeinschaft means “shared apartment”, and it includes a common living area and 16 different rooms.
+Wohngemeinschaft is full of wacky relics, such as the old Hippie Volkswagen Bus in one of the common spaces.
+With its fair prices, cool ambience, live music nights, travel presentations and language exchange evenings, it not only attracts open-minded and social travellers, but also a lot of locals!

 A modern traditional restaurant

-When local Stephan feels hungrier than usual, he heads out to Bei Oma Kleinmann (Granny Kleinmann’s).
-Here they specialise in schnitzel in all its shapes and forms, and they even have a few vegetarian varieties!
-They also have weekly seasonal specials like chanterelles, asparagus or roast goose.
-You can either make a reservation or do a walk-in and wait in line at the homely old beer bar with a Kölsch (or two) in hand.
+If you’re looking for a cozy place to satisfy big hunger pangs, local Stephan recommends paying a visit to Bei Oma Kleinmann.
+The restaurant specialises in schnitzel in all its shapes and forms, and they even have a few vegetarian varieties!
+They also have weekly seasonal specials like chanterelles, asparagus and roast goose.
+Because of its popularity, you might want to make a reservation beforehand.

 A true underground rock ‘n’ roll bar